Ovarian cancer: Borderline tumors

 Ovarian borderline tumors, sometimes called low malignant potential (LMP) ovarian tumors, have some benign and some malignant features.
 LMP tumors make up approximately 10–15% of all ovarian tumors.
 They develop earlier than epithelial ovarian cancer, around the age of 40–49.
 They typically do not have extensive invasion; 10% of LMP tumors have areas of stromal microinvasion (<3mm, <5% of tumor).
 LMP tumors have other abnormal features, including increased mitosis, changes in cell size or nucleus size, abnormal nuclei, cell stratification, and small projections on cells (papillary projections).
-Serous and/or mucinous characteristics can be seen on histological examination, and serous histology makes up the overwhelming majority of advanced LMP tumors.
-More than 80% of LMP tumors are Stage I; 15% are stage II and III and less than 5% are stage IV.
+Serous and/or mucinous characteristics can be seen on histological examination, and serous histology comprises the overwhelming majority of advanced LMP tumors.
+More than 80% of LMP tumors are Stage I; 15% are Stage II and III, and less than 5% are Stage IV.
 Implants of LMP tumors are often non-invasive.

 Staging

-Ovarian cancer is staged using the FIGO staging system and uses information obtained after surgery, which can include a total abdominal hysterectomy via midline laparotomy, removal of (usually) both ovaries and Fallopian tubes, (usually) the omentum, pelvic (peritoneal) washings, assessment of retroperitoneal lymph nodes (including the pelvic and para-aortic lymph nodes), appendectomy in suspected mucinous tumors, and pelvic/peritoneal biopsies for cytopathology.
+Ovarian cancer is staged using the FIGO staging system.
+This system uses information obtained after surgery, which can include a total abdominal hysterectomy via midline laparotomy, removal of (usually) both ovaries and Fallopian tubes, (usually) the omentum, pelvic (peritoneal) washings, assessment of retroperitoneal lymph nodes (including the pelvic and para-aortic lymph nodes), appendectomy in suspected mucinous tumors, and pelvic/peritoneal biopsies for cytopathology.
 Around 30% of ovarian cancers that appear confined to the ovary have metastasized microscopically, which is why even stage-I cancers must be staged completely.
 22% of cancers presumed to be stage I are observed to have lymphatic metastases.
 The AJCC stage is the same as the FIGO stage.
-The AJCC staging system describes the extent of the primary tumor (T), the absence or presence of metastasis to nearby lymph nodes (N), and the absence or presence of distant metastasis (M).
+The AJCC staging system describes the extent of the primary tumor (T), the absence or presence of metastasis (spread) to nearby lymph nodes (N), and the absence or presence of distant metastasis (M).
 The most common stage at diagnosis is stage IIIc, with over 70% of diagnoses.